DataDog/chaos-controller/docs/grpc_disruption/interceptor_algorithm.md

 ```

 In this case, we would return an Override with empty results for 5% of queries, a `NOT_FOUND` error for 5% of queries, and return `PERMISSION_DENIED` for 15% of queries.

-:warning: If you are a maintainer looking at the source code, the "mapping" is represented as a golang slice with length <= 100.

 ### Multiple alterations with some undefined query percentages